reneesaks/psback/README.md

 # Deployment

 Use `mvn clean package -P production -DskipTests` to create a deployable `.war` file in `/target` directory for Tomcat server.
-To skip tests specify `-DskipTests` in command line.
+To skip tests specify `-DskipTests` in command line. **NB!
+Clear out target folder after you are done because IntelliJ will use the cache and won't find properties for other environments.**

 # API Documentation (Swagger)